Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Doubly Wild Refitting via Perturbing the Derivatives

-In this section, we introduce our algorithm, \emph{Doubly Wild Refitting}, which provides a function-class-free approach to bounding the excess risk under non-symmetric noise.
-The central idea of wild refitting is to leverage the trained model $\hat{f}$ to artificially construct new datasets by applying carefully designed perturbations to the predicted values.
+In this section, we introduce our algorithm, \emph{Doubly Wild Refitting}, which provides a function-class-free approach to bounding the excess risk.
+The central idea of wild refitting is to artificially construct new datasets by applying carefully designed perturbations to the predicted values via a recentering pilot predictor $\tilde{f}$.
 The model is then retrained on these perturbed datasets, and the resulting refitted models are used to extract statistical information that enables a bound on the excess risk.

-Previous works on wild refitting \citep{wainwright2025wild,hu2025perturbingderivativewildrefitting} addressed single-dimensional prediction problems with symmetric noise distributions.
-This simpler setting required only a single perturbed dataset and one model refit.
-In contrast, the high-dimensional, non-symmetric distribution setting we consider necessitates constructing two perturbed datasets and refitting the model on each separately, which is also the reason our algorithm is named ``doubly wild refitting''.
-This double refitting approach is essential for our randomized symmetrization technique, as it is required to bound the risk estimation error in both directions.
+Previous work on wild refitting \citep{wainwright2025wild} focuses on prediction problems with symmetric noise distributions.
+In this simpler setting, a single perturbed dataset and one model refit suffice to carry out the analysis.
+In contrast, the non-symmetric noise setting in this paper requires constructing two perturbed datasets that are coupled together and refitting the model on each of them separately.

+The double refitting procedure is crucial for enabling randomized symmetrization.
+Under non-symmetric noise, perturbations in one direction do not provide sufficient information about the behavior of the predictor in the opposite direction.
+As a result, explicit perturbations in both directions are required.